Required Boat Equipment in Canada

 Type D: Hand held or buoyant smoke flare (day use only).

 All these regulations are for minimum equipment on board a vessel.
+There are specific equipment requirements for guided (paddling) excursions for first aid kits and navigation equipment.

 You are encouraged to add equipment to your boat for additional safety.